Welcome to the University Volunteer Program!

 As a University of Adelaide volunteer, you are required to undertake an induction process to provide you with the important information you will need to perform your role and be familiar with the organisation.

-There are various elements of the induction process which are outlined below.
+There are various elements of the induction process which are outlined in this online Volunteer Handbook.

-This induction covers policies that are applicable to your role.
-These will be discussed with you by your local area volunteer coordinator.
+The corporate induction covers policies that are applicable to your role.
+These will be discussed with you by your local area volunteer coordinator and may include:

 - University Volunteer Policy